gburboz/open-deepracer/copy-model-to-diff-account/README.md

 Open browser tab with AWS S3 URL [https://s3.console.aws.amazon.com] and go into your DeepRacer S3 bucket (`aws-deepracer-xyz`).
 Locate respective directories in S3 and delete placeholder model files and upload files from source model that we had downloaded to our local system.

-1. `TEMP-MODEL-DIR/model_metadata.json`  to `model-metadata/#MODEL-NAME` : Copy of this file is also in `SageMaker-RoboMaker` directory
+1. `TEMP-MODEL-DIR/model_metadata.json`  to `model-metadata/#MODEL-NAME` : Copy of this file is also in `DeepRacer-SageMaker-RoboMaker` directory
 2. `TEMP-MODEL-DIR/reward_function.py` to `reward-functions/#MODEL-NAME` : You can skip this file as we are not planning to train any further with this reward function.
-3.`TEMP-MODEL-DIR/model-files/*` to `DeepRacer-SageMaker-RoboMaker-comm-TIMESTAMP-2004270...8c2e/model`: Make sure you delete all the files before you upload as file names here are different
+3. `TEMP-MODEL-DIR/model-files/*` to `DeepRacer-SageMaker-RoboMaker-comm-TIMESTAMP-2004270...8c2e/model`: Make sure you delete all the files before you upload as file names here are different

 ## Step #C